amankc-neo/Cloud-Cost-Optimzation_Simulator/README.md

 bash scripts/run_every_minute.sh
 bash scripts/cleanup_old_logs.sh
 ```

----

-## 🌍 Demo (Screenshots)
-*Add screenshots of CLI output and matplotlib charts here.*

----

-## 📘 License
-MIT License.
+### 7. Open to
 Use it, modify it, share it.
 ---

-## 🙌 Contributions & Feedback
+## 🙌 Feedback
-PRs welcome!
-For suggestions or questions, feel free to open an issue or connect on [LinkedIn](https://linkedin.com/in/amankc-neo)
+Everyone's welcome!
+For suggestions, feel free to connect on [LinkedIn](https://linkedin.com/in/amankc-neo)

----

-**Made with 💡 by Aman Choudhary**